StrandedDev/Learning-Go-faster/README.md

 # Learning Go Lang Faster

 In this project i will try to learn go programming language as fast as i can.
 I will list down every important aspects of Go programming language and then i will read some docs of that particular topic and write some codes and try to understand how things work out.

 I will try to learn and document the whole journey in this [*github repo*](https://github.com/StrandedDev/Learning-Go-faster), all the garbage code i'll write will be pushed in here with folders and files.
+Ypu can jump through clicking different urls to navigate to specific topics and also jump straight to the related folders and notes i've made.
+Remember this is not Go lang [docs](https://go.dev/doc/) this is just me.

 # Tools